 It is now 9 October and the drive they stated would be Overnighted to me is not here, nor have they provided any tracking information.
 Don't keep price promise...
 CHECK Don't keep promised time...
 CHECK Don't actually complete work...

 CHECK Don't wait to charge Credit Card as promised...
 CHECK Don't return MY property...

 CHECK Fraud, ripoff or just stupid... you decide.

-Review about: Secure Data Rescue Hard Drive Repair.
+Product or Service Mentioned: Secure Data Rescue Hard Drive Repair.

 Reason of review: Overall poor delivery of services.

 Monetary Loss: $5000.